Better Known as Omega-3 Fish Oil or Fatty Acids

 3. Slows the development of plaque in your arteries

 4. Reduces the possibility of an abnormal heart rhythm

 5. Reduces the chances of a heart attack

 All these benefits from just one pill!
 No one should lower the level of their medications and substitute it with fish oil, but it will definitely make a difference in your health.

-“Patients with documented heart disease are advised to consume about 1 gram of EPA + DHA (types of omega-3 fatty acids), preferably from fish, although EPA+DHA supplements could be considered, but consult with a physician first.”
+“Patients with documented heart disease are advised to consume about 1 gram of EPA + DHA (types of omega-3 fish oil or fatty acids), preferably from fish, although EPA+DHA supplements could be considered, but consult with a physician first.”

 Many doctors often recommend 1000 to 1200 mg of fish oil because that amount of fish oil contains the total amount of omega-3s the doctor wants you to consume.
 1000 mg or 1200 mg of fish oil doesn’t equal 1000 or 1200 mg of omega-3s…. the 500 mg EPA and DHA recommendation.

 The amount of fish oil in a supplement is often stated in milligrams or abbreviated mg.
 Therefore 1000 mg of fish oil is equal to 1 gram.
 Many supplements come in the dosage of 2000 mg.
 This is not an excessive amount of fish oil and the dosage is fine.
-This amount would provide around 600 mg of omega-3.
+This amount would provide around 600 mg of omega-3 fish oil.